Irlen Syndrome is a perceptual disorder.

 Irlen® Spectral Filters are not available through any opticians in the UK .
 Irlen® Spectral Filters should not be confused with colorimetry lenses, they are very different.

-Irlen Syndrome is a condition that affects the quality of life for around 15-20% of the population but that is easily treated through assessment and Irlen® Spectral Filters.
+Irlen Syndrome is a condition that affects the quality of life for around 14% (some estimates are higher) of the population but that is easily treated through assessment and Irlen® Spectral Filters.

 The assessment and treatment of Irlen Syndrome is usually carried out in two stages.